Sarabor/Grafana/sql/readme.md

 ## SQL

 This example shows Grafonnet code with a simple SQL query.
+To write your own Grafana dashboard which uses a SQL query, you first need to connect Grafana to a datasource that accepts SQL queries.
+Then you can write normal SQL between the _''_, after the _sql.target_.
+Note that you need a column named "time".
+Grafana automatically searches a column named "time" when creating the dashboard.

 ```jsonnet
 local grafana = import 'grafonnet/grafana.libsonnet';